dfelinto/blender-manual/manual/compositing/types/input/track_position.rst

 Movie Clip
    Used to select a Movie Clip data-block to use, for controls see :ref:`ui-data-block`.

 Tracking Object
    Camera object to get track information from.

 Track Name
    The name of the track to get track information from.

 Position
    Which marker position to use for output.

-   Absolute
-      Outputs an absolute position of a marker.
+   :Absolute: Outputs an absolute position of a marker.
-   Relative Start
-      Outputs the positions of a marker relative to the first marker of a track.
+   :Relative Start: Outputs the positions of a marker relative to the first marker of a track.
-   Relative Frame
-      Outputs the positions of a marker relative to the markers of the given *Frame*.
+   :Relative Frame: Outputs the positions of a marker relative to the markers of the given *Frame*.
-   Absolute Frame
-      Outputs the absolute positions of a marker at the given *Frame*.
+   :Absolute Frame: Outputs the absolute positions of a marker at the given *Frame*.

 Outputs